CamCove-Crichton/newborn-photography/README.md

 - Then added a footer element as a placeholder for items like the social media link etc.
 - Began working on the header section in the base.html file for the heading and site navigation as well as the signup/login feature
 - Created an index.html file to be used as the home page and extended both the index.html file and the bookings.html file from the base.html file
+- Added in the social links and font awesome icons in the footer section of the base.html file

 ### Future Developments